collectionspace/cspace-installer/docs/README.md

 On your local machine install:

+- Ansible 2.9+
 - Terraform v0.12+ (optional, only if you need to create a server)

-On the server you will need (installation instructions provided below):
+On the server you will need:

-- Ansible v2.9+
 - Ubuntu 18.04 LTS
-- Python 3.6+
 - SSH enabled and a user with an authorized SSH key

 Minimum hardware requirements are: